 Look for beverage alternatives.
 Luckily, there are a lot of other healthy alternatives to sports drinks.
 Coconut water, aloe water, and sugarless fruit/vegetable smoothies (especially with bananas which contain electrolytes) are all great go-to options.
 These are not only better and less harsh on the teeth, but they’re also hydrating for the body and skin, delicious and nutritious, and great in replenishing lost electrolytes.

 You may not give your kids a daily shot of robusta, but they might still be caffeinated regardless.
-They could get it through the soda they drink or any energy drinks they consume.
+They could get it through the pop they drink or any energy drinks they consume.
 And the caffeine might be affecting your child’s teeth.

 Caffeine and childhood, in general, aren’t two things that mix well.
 For one, caffeine affects the nervous system.
 This impact is especially real for children, as they are more sensitive to the effects.
 These drinks could wreck your child’s sleep patterns and attentiveness.